-The bounce rate shows how many visitors, who were included in your experiment, left the page without interacting with it in any way.
+The bounce rate goal shows how many visitors who were included in your experiment, left the page without interacting with it in any way.

-It also means that if you see a lower bounce rate in Omniconvert’s Dashboard you should be happy because this equals to more engagements from the users.
+It also means that if you see a lower bounce rate in Omniconvert’s dashboard, you should be happy because this equals more engagements from the users.